French Resistance: Women

-Despite opposing the collaborationist régime, the French Resistance generally sympathised with its antifeminism and did not encourage the participation of women in war and politics, following, in the words of historian Henri Noguères, "a notion of inequality between the sexes as old as our civilisation and as firmly implanted in the Resistance as it was elsewhere in France".
-Consequently, women in the Resistance were less numerous than men and averaged only 11% of the members in the formal networks and movements.
-Not all of the women involved in the Resistance limited themselves to subordinate roles.
+Some the women involved in the Resistance did assume prominent roles.
 Intellectuals like Germaine Tillion and Suzanne Hiltermann-Souloumiac, highly aware of the signification of Nazism and collaboration, were among the few early resistants.
 Suzanne Hiltermann-Souloumiac played an important role in the Dutch-Paris movement, specialised in rescuing Allied pilots.
 Lucie Aubrac, the iconic resister and co-founder of Libération-Sud, was never assigned a specific role in the hierarchy of the movement.
 Hélène Viannay, one of the founders of Défense de la France and married to a man who shared her political views, was never permitted to express her opinions in the underground newspaper, and her husband took two years to arrive at political conclusions she had held for many years.

 Marie-Madeleine Fourcade, the only major female leader in the Resistance, headed the Alliance network.
 The Organisation Civile et Militaire had a female wing headed by Marie-Hélène Lefaucheux, who took part in setting up the Œuvre de Sainte-Foy to assist prisoners in French jails and German concentration camps.
 But no women were chosen to lead any of the eight major Resistance movements.
 After the liberation of France, the provisional government appointed no women ministers or commissaires de la République.
 However, as head of the Provisional Government of the French Republic, general de Gaulle, as a recognition of and a reward for their role in the Resistance, granted women the right to vote in 1945.

 Terminology

 Charles de Gaulle spoke of "French resistance" in his broadcast on 18 June 1940.
-English-language use of the phrase "the Resistance" in reference to French anti-Axis activity dates back to at least 1944. has stated that the Resistance movement in France and its name originated among White Movement Russian émigrés.
+English-language use of the phrase "the Resistance" in reference to French anti-Axis activity dates back to at least 1944.
+Boris Kovalyov has stated that the Resistance movement in France and its name originated among White Movement Russian émigrés.
 The Russian Boris Vildé co-founded one of the first anti-occupation groups, and in December 1940 started co-publishing the underground newspaper Résistance.

 Networks and movements

 In this context, it is customary to distinguish the various organisations of the French Resistance as movements or networks.
 A Resistance network was an organisation created for a specific military purpose, usually intelligence-gathering, sabotage or aiding Allied air crews who had been shot down behind enemy lines.
-A Resistance movement, on the other hand, was focused on educating and organising the population, i.e., "to raise awareness and organise the people as broadly as possible."
+A Resistance movement, on the other hand, was focused on educating and organizing the population, i.e., "to raise awareness and organise the people as broadly as possible."